Setting Up the Development Environment¶

 SecureDrop is a multi-machine design.
-To make development and testing easy, we provide a set of virtual environments, each tailored for a specific type of development task.
-We use Vagrant, VirtualBox, and Docker and our Ansible playbooks can provision these environments on either virtual machines or physical hardware.
+To make development and testing easier, we provide a set of virtual environments, each tailored for a specific type of development task.
+We use Ansible playbooks to provision these environments on either virtual machines or physical hardware.
+We use Libvirt to manage our virtual machines, Docker to run them, and Molecule to test the provisioning logic.

 The Docker based environment is suitable for developing the web application and updating the documentation.